 Enchilada - Cheese and/or meat wrapped

-and baked in a yellow corn or blue corn tortilla that has been
+and baked in a yellow corn or blue (popular in New Mexico) corn tortilla that has been

 coated with sauce and a bit more cheese.
-A version with sour
+A version with Mexican-style sour

 cream called Enchilada Suiza, is especially delicious.

-Most are made with red sauce, but also try the green sauce.
+Most enchiladas are made with red sauce, but also try the green sauce.

 Flan - Egg custard.
-One of the many dishes
+Another of the dishes

 that show the French influence in Mexico.